The new school will greatly enhance the facilities available locally for children and young people with specialist needs.Ivan Ould,

 The site access proposals were required to cater for multiple users and the access solution for the SEN School provided a safe and secure drop off/pick-up facility and well designed and easy to understand.

-BSP Consulting has been awarded a prestigious Green Apple Award for an innovative sustainable drainage system at Birkett House School.The Green Apple Environment Awards recognise, reward and promote environmental best practice around the world.
+BSP Consulting has been awarded a prestigious Green Apple Award in 2019 for an innovative sustainable drainage system at Birkett House School.The Green Apple Environment Awards recognise, reward and promote environmental best practice around the world.
 Launched in 1994 by The Green Organisation, they have become well established as one of the most popular environmental campaigns in the world.

 BSP Consulting has been presented with a Green Apple Award for the Built Environment and Architectural Heritage, achieving a civil engineering silver award, for the exciting and educational Sustainable Drainage System (SuDS) that were installed at Birkett House School.

 The Green Apple Award was presented to BSP Consulting during a carbon neutral presentation ceremony at the Royal Academy of Dramatic Art (RADA) in London.
 A donation was made on behalf of BSP Consulting to the Green Earth Appeal whose planting in emerging nations not only helps the environment and wildlife, but also creates job opportunities for the local populations.

 - Civil Engineering